AkshathD2298/Spotify_ETL_Pipeline_on_AWS-Python-/README.md

 This project implements a serverless ETL (Extract, Transform, Load) pipeline to ingest and analyze data from the Spotify API using AWS cloud services.
 Complete Data Pipeline Data Engineering Project using Spotify

---**Integrating with Spotify API and extracting Data --Deploying code on AWS Lambda for Data Extraction --Adding trigger to run the extraction automatically --Writing transformation function
---Building automated trigger on transformation function --Store files on S3 properly
---Building Analytics Tables on data files using Glue and Athena

 ## 📌 Overview

 The ETL pipeline extracts music data from the Spotify API, transforms the raw data, and loads it into AWS Athena for analytics using the following services: